domosekai/domosekai.github.io/sstp/help.md

 ### Q: What information do you collect from the app?

 Nothing.
 Your profiles are saved locally (in system settings) and passwords are stored in keychain.
 Connection logs are only in the memory and never (even temporarily) saved to the device.
 We do not send or receive anything in the background.

+### Q: Sometimes the WiFi icon goes off with the VPN icon for several seconds.
+What's going on?

+This is an indication that VPN is reconnecting.
+You are not losing your WiFi connection.
+It's just how iOS responds to VPN reconnecting events.

+### Q: What if I have more questions?

+Send an email to support@domosekai.com and we will look into it.
+If it's a connection issue, please set log level to "debug" and send the connection log along with your mail.

+Also check out our [discussion group](https://groups.google.com/g/sstp-connect).

 ## Profile